Semiconductor And Electronic Parts Manufacturing Market Size and Share

 Semiconductor And Electronic Parts Manufacturing Market Analysis by Mordor Intelligence

-The Semiconductor and Electronic Parts Manufacturing market is valued at USD 592.62 billion in 2026 and is projected to reach USD 929.52 billion by 2031, expanding at a 9.42% CAGR over the forecast horizon.
+The Semiconductor and Electronic Parts Manufacturing market size is expected to grow from USD 513.76 billion in 2025 to USD 592.62 billion in 2026 and is projected to reach USD 929.52 billion by 2031, expanding at a 9.42% CAGR over 2026-2031.
 This expansion translates into the swiftest absolute value creation the sector has recorded since the mid-2000s, confirming that structural supply-chain realignment, rather than post-pandemic recovery, is fueling capital formation.
-Accelerated deployments of artificial intelligence (AI) infrastructure are redefining semiconductor architecture priorities by favoring high-bandwidth memory and advanced packaging ahead of additional node shrinks.
+Accelerated deployments of artificial intelligence (AI) infrastructure are redefining semiconductor architecture priorities, favoring high-bandwidth memory and advanced packaging over additional node shrinks.
 Intensified electrification of transport, coupled with the migration to compound-semiconductor power devices, is unlocking premium revenue pools in silicon carbide (SiC) and gallium nitride (GaN).
 National subsidy programs- most notably the United States CHIPS and Science Act and the European Union Chips Act- have moved over USD 100 billion in direct incentives into fabrication construction pipelines, effectively re-shoring segments of the production footprint that exited these geographies three decades ago.[1]U.S. Department of Commerce, “CHIPS Act Grant Allocations,” commerce.gov Simultaneously, friend-shoring strategies are broadening mature-node capacity across Vietnam, India and Mexico, while export-control regimes raise compliance hurdles that favor vertically integrated leaders.
 Risk factors include escalating geopolitical constraints and a shortfall of process engineers specialized in sub-7 nm technologies.

 Key Report Takeaways